Subham1100/Cognex/README.md

 ## This directory contains:

--Write-ahead log files
+- Write-ahead log files
--Snapshot files
+- Snapshot files
--Metadata required for recovery
+- etadata required for recovery

 ## On startup, Cognex automatically:

--Loads the latest snapshot (if present)
+- Loads the latest snapshot (if present)
--Replays the WAL
+- Replays the WAL
--Restores the database to a consistent state
+- Restores the database to a consistent state

 ## Crash Safety & Recovery

--Every write is first recorded in the WAL
+- Every write is first recorded in the WAL
--Periodic snapshots reduce recovery time
+- Periodic snapshots reduce recovery time
--On crash or restart, Cognex guarantees no committed data is lost
+- On crash or restart, Cognex guarantees no committed data is lost

 ## Build Requirements

 To build Cognex from source, you need:

--CMake ≥ 3.16
+- CMake ≥ 3.16
--A C++17-compatible compiler (gcc / clang)
+- A C++17-compatible compiler (gcc / clang)

 ## License
 MIT License